 Blue Origin vs. SpaceX Full Comparison

 SpaceX and Blue Origin were initiated almost at the same time by eccentric billionaire geniuses.

 Today, these companies are renowned leaders and fierce rivals in the private spacecraft sector.
 However, they have interesting similarities.

 Enabling Satellite Internet Constellation

 SpaceX has been working with Starlink to provide low-cost internet services.
 They have already installed 2,000 satellites and plan to launch 12,000 more.
-Coincidentally, these two companies (Starlink and SpaceX) belong to the same person (today’s world’s wealthiest man).
+Coincidentally, these two companies (Starlink and SpaceX) belong to the same person, Elon Musk, today’s world’s wealthiest man.

 Blue Origin, on the other hand, is collaborating with Amazon to deliver 732 Kuiper satellites within 12 missions (i.e., 61 satellites per mission).
-Amazon aims to launch 3,236 satellites which seem to be a well-strategized plan to take over Starlink’s internet venture.
-Interestingly, the two companies (Blue Origin and Amazon) were founded by the world’s second richest man.
+Amazon aims to launch 3,236 satellites which seems to be a well-strategized plan to take over Starlink’s internet venture.
+Interestingly, the two companies (Blue Origin and Amazon) were founded by Jeff Bezos, the world’s second richest man.

 These companies aim to revolutionize space travel by embracing reusability.
 Hence their continuous development of reusable rockets – a concept that other players in the industry have replicated.

 SpaceX and Blue Origin are historical rivals operating in the same industry but with diverse goals.
 Thankfully, their rivalry has helped accelerate space industrialization and does not prevent them from focusing and strategizing on their goals.